 » What should I wear?

 Please wear comfortable, non-restrictive clothing and we practice barefoot.

 » Is yoga just stretching?

 No, yoga is far more than just stretching out your muscles.
 As a whole, yoga is a process of stilling the mind, focusing on the breath, while gaining the benefit of making the body supple and strong.

 » Can I do yoga even if I am not flexible or have not exercised in awhile?

 Yes.
-Flexibility is a benefit, not a requirement.
+Flexibility is a benefit that comes from practice, not a requirement.
 The many class options and modifications make yoga accessible to all fitness levels.